Last Updated: October 9, 2014

 funding from a number of sources including Medicaid-waiver

-programs.
-Guidelines for receiving these funds are different in
+programs, Veteran's programs.
+Guidelines for receiving these funds

 - Do you worry about your loved one's safety at home while they